edushak/test-spec/README.md

 **TODO**

-* download drivers on a fly into bin/
+* See Project on GitHub: https://github.com/edushak/test-spec/projects?type=beta

 Test-spec is a collection of general purpose Cucumber steps (implemented in Groovy).